Dighvijay/QOSFTaskSolution/README.md

 # QOSF Task Solution
-This is my solution to the task picked from the ones assigned.
+This is my solution to task 4 of the screening tasks.

+The solution is provided as an Ipython notebook and as a python script.
+Requirements for the python script are also provided.